kryzin/kryzin-com/src/posts/microcontrollers-5.md

 ### Game Timer

 This one was a little trickier.
-I feel like I added way to many side variables but couldn't figure out how to lower the number without loosing functionality.
+I feel like I added way too many side variables but couldn't figure out how to lower the number without losing functionality.
-Let's try to get throught this: `t1` and `t2` are the main variables keeping each player's time left - we set them to the chosen game time.
+Let's try to get through this: `t1` and `t2` are the main variables keeping each player's time left - we set them to the chosen game time.
 The `sec`/`sec2` and `min`/`min2` are for timer display formatting.
-Player 1 sits on the left, player 2 on the right.
-In the `while` loop we are are checking if either timer run out and if so we turn on an alarm and display ending message.
-If those `if` statements were omitted we start counting down time left of the active player - display shows both timers, and 4 far-right or far-left LEDs are turned on depending on which player is acitve.
+Player 1 sits on the left, and Player 2 on the right.
+In the `while` loop we are checking if either timer runs out and if so we turn on an alarm and display an ending message.
+If those `if` statements were omitted we start counting down the time left of the active player - the display shows both timers, and 4 far-right or far-left LEDs are turned on depending on which player is active.
 Each player has a button to press after making a move - `S3` for player 1 and `S4` for player 2.

 ```c